psychemedia/eurydice-resources/resources/eurydice_poems.md

 Poetry.
 IN MEMORIAM.

 Ho! merrily home with her gallant crew,
-The dear 0ld coast-line in full view,
+The dear old coast-line in full view,
 Up Channel under a press of sail
 She sped, careering before the gale.
 Taut and trim as a ship should be,